JacksonBates/fcc-git-nomic/RULES.md

 ## 3 - Rule Acceptance

 A rule must be accepted by vote before it is passed into effect.
 A rule passes if it receives 3 votes in its favour.
 A rule cannot pass if there are 3 votes against it.
 Players cast their votes by reacting with a `+1` or a `-1` to the pull request message.
+Additionally, the player has to add a comment indicating that they have voted.

 ## 4 - Citizenship Rights